Chiefs vs Lions Same Game Parlay Picks: Back Detroit To Cover

 The first match of the NFL season is almost upon us, with the Detroit Lions travelling to Arrowhead Stadium to take on the Super Bowl champs in the Kansas City Chiefs.
-Here at SportsLens, we are on hand to offer you some free betting tips ahead of Thursday night’s Chiefs vs Lions showdown.
+Here at SportsLens, we are on hand to offer you our Chiefs vs Lions same game parlay predictions ahead of Thursday night.

 How To Bet On NFL With BetOnline